A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Introduction

 \section{Introduction}

-Recall that the von Neumann-Day problem asks whether every nonamenable group contains nonabelian free subgroups (see \cite{VonNeumann} and \cite{Day}).
-In 1980, Ol'shanskii solved the von Neumann-Day problem by producing a counterexample \cite{Olsh}.
-Soon after, Adyan showed that certain Burnside groups are also counterexamples \cite{Adyan1,Adyan2}.
-Ol'shanskii and Sapir constructed the first finitely presented counterexample in 2003 \cite{OlshSap}.
+The von Neumann--Day problem asks whether every nonamenable group contains nonabelian free subgroups (see \cite{VonNeumann} and \cite{Day}).
+In 1980, Ol'shanskii solved the problem by constructing counterexamples, which are the so called \emph{torsion free Tarski Monsters} \cite{Olsh}.
+Soon after, Adyan showed that certain \emph{Burnside groups} are also counterexamples \cite{Adyan1,Adyan2}.
+Ol'shanskii and Sapir constructed the first finitely presented counterexamples in 2003 \cite{OlshSap}.
+The examples of Ol'shanskii and Sapir emerge from difficult inductive constructions, and the number of relations in their prescribed presentations are estimated to be $>10^{200}$ (See the discussion on page $287$ in \cite{Sapir}).

-In \cite{Monod} Monod gave a remarkable family of counterexamples to the von Neumann-Day problem.
-In particular he showed that the group of piecewise $\textup{PSL}_2(\mathbb{R})$ homeomorphisms of $\mathbb{RP}^{1}$ that fix infinity is nonamenable and does not contain nonabelian free subgroups.
+In \cite{Monod} Monod discovered a family of counterexamples that are remarkable owing to the fact that they admit elegant descriptions as groups of homeomorphisms of the real line.
+In particular he showed that the group of piecewise $\textup{PSL}_2(\mathbf{R})$-projective homeomorphisms of $\mathbb{RP}^{1}$ that fix infinity is nonamenable and does not contain nonabelian free subgroups.
 However, Monod's examples are not finitely presentable.

-In \cite{LodhaMoore} we constructed a finitely presented nonamenable subgroup of Monod's group with $3$ generators and $9$ relations.
-The group is generated by $a(t) = t+1$ together with the following two homeomorphisms of $\mathbb{R}$:
+In \cite{LodhaMoore} we constructed a finitely presentable nonamenable subgroup of Monod's group with $3$ generators and $9$ relations.
+This group denoted by $G$ is generated by $a(t) = t+1$ together with the following two homeomorphisms of $\mathbf{R}$: